-Whether you have an action-packed camping trip planned or you just want to be lazy and relax around the campsite, you don’t want to sacrifice eating awesome camping food on your trips!
-These make ahead camping meals are a convenient way to eat yummy camp meals for breakfast, lunch, snacks, dinner and dessert!
+These make ahead camping meals are a convenient way to eat yummy meals.
+Whether you have an action-packed camping trip planned or you just want to be lazy and relax on simple camping trips, you don’t want to sacrifice eating awesome food!

 Wraps are really easy to make ahead and can be wrapped in plastic or parchment paper for eating later on camp trips or in a vehicle on long road trips.

 If you don’t have enough time to make your own food, you can always reheat takeout meals on your trip.
 If you’ll be eating cold pizza … great.
 If you want to reheat it, I recommend getting enough smaller pizzas to feed the whole family (large pizzas can be hard to transport, refrigerate and handle when re-heating).
 Then, wrap them in foil or place them in a large cast-iron skillet with a lid and heat over medium heat from a campfire or camp stove.
 You don’t want the bottom to burn before the pizza is heated through.
 Top with a little parmesan cheese and dinner is served!

 There are a couple of make ahead options for this stew.
 You can make the entire recipe at home and refrigerate it until you are ready to re-heat it at the campsite.
 Or, you can prep the meat and veggies at home, then just cook this hearty stew over your campfire.
 This is one of my easy camping meals for large groups that is easily scaled-up to feed an entire crowd!

 You know how much I love dump and cook camping freezer meals!
 This cacciatore is fast, filling and fabulous!
 I like serving it with a salad and garlic bread for a hearty campfire meal!